Fabrizio721/pneumatic-levitation-pid/README.md

 **Control Systems | PID | MATLAB | Arduino Nano | Sensors | Experimental Validation**

-A closed-loop pneumatic levitation system designed to regulate the vertical position of a lightweight polystyrene ball using a PID controller.
+A closed-loop pneumatic levitation system developed to regulate the vertical position of a lightweight polystyrene ball using a PID controller.

 The project covers the complete control engineering workflow: